wood1149/github-scraper/README.md

 ## Overview
 This python package primarily deals with finding sensitive data on public github repositories.
 This senstive info includes password, API keys, crypto (AES, RSA) keys, and cryptocurrency keys.

+**Single User**

+This tool was made to scrape a single user's repository for accidental secrets exposed.
+This can be run via commandline or script (see the demo script in the top level directory or see the **Main Functionality** section below for commandline usage)

+**Group Data Collection**

+This tool also functions as a way to anlyaze a list of usernames for secrets in github files

-The first step of scraping is to gather a list of usernames.
+The first step of identifying secrets is to gather a list of usernames.
 This functionality detailed in the **Scrape Usernames** section below.
 This is the only section using Javascript, due to a dependency.
 The rest of the python library will reference this username list created in ./usernames

 **Main Functionality:**